 Contributed towards the development of Intuit's training curriculum.
 In 2009, I was a regional QuickBooks trainer for Intuit Canada delivering Basic, Advanced, Payroll, Fast Track and Expert modules for business owners, bookkeepers and accountants seeking to maximize their use of QuickBooks software.

 IPBC asked me to volunteer as their honorary bookkeeper in 2009.
 In 2010-11 I focused on their forum, getting bookkeepers to talk to each other.
 From 2011 through 2015, focus shifted to presenting webinars about best practices for using QuickBooks and keeping records for Canadian bookkeepers.
 You’ll find those webinars for sale on www.taxdetective.ca.
 You'll also find free webinars on my YouTube channel.

 In 2010 I won Intuit’s award for top beta tester for QuickBooks.
-I've been certified for years, but just recently re-certified again in January 2016 as a QuickBooks Certified ProAdvisor for both Desktop and Online.
-I have used QuickBooks for about 17 years and am an Esteemed Member of Intuit's Accounting Professionals Writer/Trainer Network.
+I've been certified for years, but just recently re-certified again January 2016 as a QuickBooks Certified ProAdvisor for both Desktop and Online.
+I have used QuickBooks since 1999.
+I am an Esteemed Member of Intuit's Accounting Professionals Writer/Trainer Network.

 It’s 2017, I am is semi-retired; sold my tax clients, and gave up my accounting designation in 2015.